 THE EVOLUTION OF CHARLES DARWIN Evolution.
 The word still stirs controversy over 160 years after the shy English naturalist published the Origin of Species.
 This program explores the life of a man who overcame numerous personal obstacles--physical, spiritual, and professional--to become, reluctantly, a household name.
 From his famous voyage on the HMS Beagle, his work on the Galápagos Islands, to his life-altering decision to publish works like The Descent of Man, Darwin’s scientific productivity represented an ongoing struggle to remain true to himself while trying to be faithful to his role as a member of Victorian society as well as a dutiful husband and father of ten children.

-THE GHOSTS OF CHARLES DICKENS Like the characters in his novels and short stories, Charles Dickens was an amalgam of often conflicting feelings and loyalties.
+CHARLES DICKENS: A HAUNTED LIFE Like the characters in his novels and short stories, Charles Dickens was an amalgam of often conflicting feelings and loyalties.
 Without exaggeration, nearly everything he wrote was autobiographical.
 This program examines the life of the most famous novelist of his era--a life marked by fame and misfortune, happiness and a perpetual, restless uneasiness.
 He was a man driven by the need to overcome his insecurities--a writer haunted by the very ghosts he sometimes created in his stories.

 THE WORLDS OF ELEANOR ROOSEVELT The daughter of a storied family, she became the wife of an unfaithful husband, who didn’t let her personal pain override her need to help others.
 Arguably the most influential First Lady in American history, she continued her work as a philanthropist and humanitarian long after the president’s death.
 This program looks at her work as a trail-blazing civil rights advocate, a feminist, and one of driving forces behind the United Nations as well as a deeply lonely woman who found love in a series of extraordinary friendships.